-Puff pastry is best for pastries, sausage rolls, sweet or savory pies.
+Puff pastry is best for pastries, sausage rolls, and sweet or savory pies.
 It is usually made with canola or a vegetable oil.

 Butter Puff Pastry